Steps to apply: first-year student

 Course requirements for undergraduate admission

-First-year applicants must complete at least 14 core courses – all required to graduate from an AZ high school.
+You’ll need to complete at least 14 core courses typically required for AZ high school graduation.

 English